Jack van Tongeren: Resumption of racist attacks

+Current residence

-On 30 September 2023, Crispian Chan, an ethnic Chinese resident of Perth whose family's restaurant had been bombed by the ANM in the 1980s, published an article for the Australian Broadcasting Corporation about how he had attempted to track van Tongeren down, discovering that he was living in South Australia, however was threatened by an associate of van Tongeren's.
+On 30 September 2023, Crispian Chan, an ethnic Chinese resident of Perth whose family's restaurant had been bombed by the ANM in the 1980s, published a podcast and article for the Australian Broadcasting Corporation.
+He documented tracking van Tongeren down, and locating his likely residence in South Australia.
+Further attempts to contact him directly led to the reporter being threatened by an associate of van Tongeren's.
 In his article, Chan compares van Tongeren to himself in the context of the two men's shared Asian heritage, and the fact that van Tongeren himself had suffered anti-Asian racism and bullying in his youth, citing an article written by Stella van Tongeren in 1990 talking about her son's childhood.